phpman > man > CREATE_DOMAIN(7)

 CHECK clauses specify integrity constraints or tests which values of the domain must

-use the key word VALUE to refer to the value being tested.
-Expressions evaluating to
+the key word VALUE to refer to the value being tested.
+Expressions evaluating to TRUE or

-TRUE or UNKNOWN succeed.
-If the expression produces a FALSE result, an error is
+UNKNOWN succeed.
+If the expression produces a FALSE result, an error is reported and the

-order by name.
-(PostgreSQL versions before 9.5 did not honor any particular firing
+by name.
+(PostgreSQL versions before 9.5 did not honor any particular firing order for

 NOTES

-domain type.
-It is possible for a column that is nominally of the domain type to read as
+type.
+It is possible for a column that is nominally of the domain type to read as null

-null despite there being such a constraint.
-For example, this can happen in an outer-join
+despite there being such a constraint.
+For example, this can happen in an outer-join query,

-query, if the domain column is on the nullable side of the outer join.
-A more subtle
+if the domain column is on the nullable side of the outer join.
+A more subtle example is

 INSERT INTO tab (domcol) VALUES ((SELECT domcol FROM tab WHERE false));

-domain type, so no further constraint checking is applied to it, and the insertion will
+type, so no further constraint checking is applied to it, and the insertion will succeed.

-null value is a valid value of every data type.
-Best practice therefore is to design a
+value is a valid value of every data type.
+Best practice therefore is to design a domain's

-domain's constraints so that a null value is allowed, and then to apply column NOT NULL
+constraints so that a null value is allowed, and then to apply column NOT NULL constraints to

-constraints to columns of the domain type as needed, rather than directly to the domain
+columns of the domain type as needed, rather than directly to the domain type.

 PostgreSQL assumes that CHECK constraints' conditions are immutable, that is, they will